jeramee/InfoProj_CG_PTTD_CTS/README.md

 # Informatics Project for Cancer Genomics, Predictive Targeted Therapy Design, and Clinical Trials Simulation

 ## Project Overview

 This project integrates bioinformatics, cheminformatics, and machine learning tools to support cancer genomics research, particularly focused on targeted therapy drug discovery and clinical trials for ALK-related cancers.
 While optimized for ALK, the system is adaptable to a broad range of cancer types.
 The core of the system includes gene expression analysis, epigenetic profiling, prediction of therapy-targeted genes, and the Clinical Trials Simulation System (CTSS), which models clinical trial designs to optimize statistical power and improve patient outcomes.

+## Recommended Data Sources for ALK Targeted Therapy Prediction

+### Chemical Data

+- **Compound Libraries**:
+  - **ChEMBL**: Provides bioactivity data for ALK inhibitors and similar compounds.
+  - **ZINC Database**: Contains purchasable compound structures, ideal for virtual screening against ALK targets.
+  - **PubChem**: Rich in assay data, essential for evaluating compound effectiveness against ALK-driven pathways.

+- **Drug-Target Interaction Data**:
+  - **BindingDB**: Contains data on ALK inhibitors’ binding affinities, useful for comparing potential candidates.
+  - **DrugBank**: Offers drug, target, and mechanism information, which is key for understanding ALK-targeted therapy mechanisms.

+- **Pharmacokinetics and Toxicity Profiles**:
+  - **ADMET databases** like **ADMETlab**: Crucial for evaluating the toxicity and metabolism of candidate drugs.

+### Genomic Data

+- **ALK Mutation and Expression Data**:
+  - **The Cancer Genome Atlas (TCGA)**: Offers a comprehensive dataset on ALK mutations and expression, especially relevant to non-small cell lung cancer (NSCLC).
+  - **CCLE (Cancer Cell Line Encyclopedia)**: Contains mutation data for cell lines, providing insights into drug efficacy.

+- **RNA-Seq and Gene Expression**:
+  - **GEO (Gene Expression Omnibus)**: Vital for expression profiling, helping to identify upregulated ALK pathways in cancer.
+  - **GTEx (Genotype-Tissue Expression)**: Useful for comparing ALK expression in normal vs. cancerous tissues.

+- **Protein Interaction Data**:
+  - **STRING Database**: Essential for understanding how ALK mutations influence downstream signaling pathways and interact with other proteins.
+  - **Human Protein Atlas**: Contains expression and localization data, important for refining drug targeting.

+- **ALK Fusions and Structural Variants**:
+  - **ICGC (International Cancer Genome Consortium)**: Provides fusion and rearrangement data, including EML4-ALK fusions, common in NSCLC.
+  - **COSMIC (Catalogue of Somatic Mutations in Cancer)**: Aggregates specific ALK mutations that impact drug efficacy.

+- **Pathway Data**:
+  - **KEGG and Reactome**: Catalog pathways activated by ALK, helping to map potential compensatory mechanisms and resistance pathways.

+### Suggested Integration Strategy

+Combining these datasets in a predictive model can enhance drug prediction accuracy:

+1. **Screening Compounds** against known ALK mutations and expression data.
+2. **Assessing Drug Efficacy** by analyzing target binding affinities from BindingDB and DrugBank.
+3. **Evaluating Toxicity** with ADMET profiles to ensure candidate drugs have favorable safety profiles.
+4. **Incorporating Mutation and Expression Data** from TCGA and COSMIC for predictive modeling on patient responses.

+Together, these data sources create a solid foundation for machine learning and cheminformatics analyses aimed at identifying, ranking, and predicting the efficacy of ALK-targeted therapies.
+This integration also enables customization for specific mutations, fusion variants, and expression profiles found in ALK-related cancers.

 ## Key Features